 Construction Fundamentals

-GBCA regularly offers the following online construction courses through Construction Experts Inc. These courses can be taken at your own pace within the time allotted.
-The 10-week courses are offered four times per year (please check the start date).
+Click HERE to see our course offerings.
+Courses can be taken at your own pace within the time allotted, and you may either start anytime, or take 10-week, guided courses.
+The 10-week courses are offered up to four times per year (please check the start date).
+Take individual classes or work towards GBCA’s Construction Estimating Certificate program.

 Self-Paced, Start Anytime Courses